awslabs/aiops-modules/modules/sagemaker/sagemaker-studio/README.md

 ## Inputs and outputs:
 ### Required inputs:
   - `vpc_id` - the VPC id that the SageMaker Studio Domain will be created in
-  - `subnet_ids` - the subnets that the SageMaker Studio Domai will be created in
+  - `subnet_ids` - the subnets that the SageMaker Studio Domain will be created in
 ### Optional Inputs:
   - `studio_domain_name` - name of the SageMaker Studio Domain
   - `studio_bucket_name` - name of the bucket used by studio